kpn-dsh/dsh-cli/settings_targets.md

 ## Targets

+> **WARNING**
+> The target mechanism doesn't work in this version.
+If you need this, use version 0.8.0 for now.
+> The target capability in its current form is no longer necessary, since the single-sign-on
+> authentication mechanism works much better.
+The target implementation will be reconsidered for
+> future versions.

 The target data (platforms and tenants) is stored in files in the directory `$HOME/.dsh_cli/targets`.
 For each combination of a platform and a tenant there is a separate subdirectory.